vaibhavpandeyvpz/tejas/README.md

 - Tejas Linux currently targets **amd64 (x86_64)** systems only
 - ARM / aarch64 builds are not yet provided
-- Secure Boot relies on Ubuntu’s signed boot chain (no custom keys)
+- Secure Boot relies on Ubuntu's signed boot chain (no custom keys)
-- Snap is not enabled by default

 These are conscious design decisions.